-Duration: Semester Grades: 9-12 Pre-Req: None Fee: None Use the writing process to create poetry, personal narrative, short story, character sketch, personal essay, dialogue, oral interpretation and criticism.
+CREATIVE WRITINGUse the writing process to create poetry, personal narrative, short story, character sketch, personal essay, dialogue, oral interpretation and criticism.
 Study and create pieces that focus on specific literary elements to build strong overall pieces.
-Learn to critique others, edit and publish.
+Learn to critique others, edit and putation: SemesterOuration: Semesterpublish.
 Create and present a writing portfolio.
-This is a course for the creative student who wishes to grow as a writer, and is willing to experiment with new writing styles and content.
+This is a course for the creative student who wishes to grow as a writer, and is willing to experiment with new writing styles and content.Pre-Req: NoneNOTE: This is a NCAA approved course.